zchen1-ua/be434-fall-2021/docs/setup.md

 $ git remote add upstream https://github.com/kyclark/be434-fall-2021.git
 ```

-I will make updates to the repo throughout the semester to add new materials and assigmnents.
+I will make updates to the repo throughout the semester to add new materials and assignments.
 You will use this command to _pull_ my changes into your repo:

 ```
 $ git pull upstream main
 ```

+## Windows

+Follow the directions to install [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+## Mac

+* Open Terminal or consider using [iTerm2](https://iterm2.com/).
+* Install Xcode command-line utilities.

+## VS Code

+If you don't have a preferred way to write and edit code, install [VS Code](https://code.visualstudio.com/).

 ## Python